-Don't forget, communication is a two-way street and to be a successful communicator you need to be able to absorb information effectively as well as share it.
+To be a successful communicator you need to be able to absorb information as well as share it.
 Listening is key to communicating, especially active listening.
 This is where you are listening with:

 Your whole body: Make eye contact, lean into the speaker and face them, nod and confirm you're listening with your physical actions.